 Panel Decision

 The panel shall deliver its decision to the District Superintendent, who shall take whatever action is appropriate or necessary as permitted by law.
 The panel’s written decision shall be issued within fifteen (15) working days from the date an appeal is filed.
-No extension of that deadline beyond April 25th shall be granted without written approval of the Superintendent.
+No extension of that deadline shall be granted without written approval of the Superintendent.

 PERSONNEL A03.18